AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 Taylor Shuman, Senior Tech Expert & Editor Read About Our Panel of Experts

-We recently reviewed AT&T’s Unlimited 55+ plan and found it’s one of the best phone plans for older adults who want unlimited talk, text, and data, starting at $60 per month for one line.
-One important caveat: this plan is only available to Florida residents.
-AT&T also requires contracts with most plans.
-For comparison, other providers like T-Mobile offer contract-free options on their senior plans.
+We recently reviewed AT&T’s Unlimited 55+ plan and found it’s one of the best phone plans for older adults who want unlimited talk, text, and data, starting at $60 monthly for one line.
+One important caveat: this plan is only available to Florida residents, similar to Verizon’s 55+ plan.
+As with T-Mobile, AT&T no longer requires long-term contracts with most of their plans, unless you finance a phone.
+Another plus for AARP members: Membership gets you an additional $10 off your bill per month on select unlimited phone plans.

 Testing out the iPhone 13